 The first Blackadder was originally a snivelling, weasly, repulsive, slow witted character.
 The later dashing, somewhat sexy anti heroes are somewhat unusual among Rowan Atkinson’s characters.
 Atkinson is kind of like Rik Mayall, in that he normally plays repulsive, pathetic cowards.
-Look at his other most famous creation Mr Bean a bizarre man child whose possibly an alien from outer space.
-Thus the first Blackadder fits in with those types of characters perfectly.
+Look at his other most famous creation Mr Bean a bizarre man child who is possibly an alien from outer space.
+The first Blackadder fits in with those types of characters perfectly.

 Its quite funny in a way how both Atkinson and Mayall would get a chance to go against type from their usual repulsive characters in the later Blackadder series, Atkinson as the smooth Lord Edmund Blackadder and Mayall as the sex god Flashheart.
 In series 1 they are both in their elements as the slimy Prince Edmund and Mad Gerald, played by Mayall in the last episode of the series.
 I guess they just got tired of always playing the sad git who never got the girl.